francjerez/flag/README.md

 ## Details

-The tool is intended to help you control a single USB connected [Luxafor Flag](https://luxafor.com/flag-usb-busylight-availability-indicator/) device from the *Do Not Disturb* (DND) switch you can find both in the *Control Center* and, when enabled from the *System Preferences*, in the *Menu Bar*:
+The tool is intended to help you control a single USB connected [Luxafor Flag](https://luxafor.com/flag-usb-busylight-availability-indicator/) device from the *Do Not Disturb* switch you can find both in the *Control Center* and, when enabled from the *System Preferences*, in the *Menu Bar*:

 ![menubar](https://user-images.githubusercontent.com/3150023/104853832-b74d4300-5903-11eb-85fe-6d4400feaa31.png)